Frequently Asked Questions

 Can I bring my pet?

-Unfortunately pets are not prohibited and will not be admitted into the show.
+For the safety of our actors, pets are prohibited and will not be admitted into the show.

 Is the play suitable for children?